ankurp/cajon-rails/README.md

 ## Usage

-    //= require underscore
+    //= require cajon

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cajon-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ankurp/cajon-rails.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License